-In this section, we present a numerical algorithm that addresses the challenge of matching corresponding layers in snow 20 profiles.
-Our method is based on Dynamic Time Warping (DTW), a longstanding algorithm, which was originally designed for speech recognition in the 1970s (Sakoe and Chiba, 1970; Sakoe, 1971; Sakoe and Chiba, 1978).
-Soon thereafter it was adopted in time series analyses (e.g., Berndt and Clifford, 1994), and it remains a state-of-the-art component in data mining methods such as clustering and classification (e.g., Keogh and Ratanamahatana, 2005; Petitjean et al., 2011; Wang et al., 2013; Paparrizos and Gravano, 2015).
-Our discussion of DTW starts with a general background section, which is followed by four 25 sections that explain our application of DTW to snow profiles in more details.
-This includes snow profile pre-processing steps as well as inputs to the DTW algorithm.
-We then discuss suitable DTW parameter choices for snow profile alignments, and make recommendations on how to use the alignment algorithm.
+In this section, we present a numerical algorithm that addresses the challenge of matching corresponding layers in snow profiles.
+Our method is based on Dynamic Time Warping (DTW), a long-standing algorithm, which was originally designed for speech recognition in the 1970s (Sakoe and Chiba, 1970; Sakoe, 1971; Sakoe and Chiba, 1978).
+Soon thereafter it was adopted in time series analyses (e.g., Berndt and Clifford, 1994), and it remains a state-of-the-art component in data-mining methods such as clustering and classification (e.g., Keogh and Ratanamahatana, 2005; Petitjean et al., 2011; Wang et al., 2013; Paparrizos and Gravano, 2015).
+Our discussion of DTW starts with a general background section, which is followed by four sections that explain our application of DTW to snow profiles in more detail.
+This includes snow profile preprocessing steps and inputs to the DTW algorithm.
+We then discuss suitable DTW parameter choices for snow profile alignments and make recommendations on how to use the alignment algorithm.